About

 Photo by Marco Giugliarelli / Civitella Ranieri Foundation

-Mario Chard is a poet, critic, and teacher.
-Born in Morgan Valley, Utah, to an Argentine immigrant mother and an American father, he attended Weber State University (B.A.) and Purdue University (M.F.A.).
-From 2011-2013, he was a Wallace Stegner Fellow in Poetry at Stanford University.
+Mario Chard is a poet, critic, translator, and teacher.
+Born in Morgan Valley, Utah, to an Argentine immigrant mother and an American father, he is a graduate of Weber State University (B.A.) and later Purdue University (M.F.A.), serving there as the poetry editor of Sycamore Review.

-He is the author of Land of Fire (Tupelo Press, 2018), winner of the Dorset Prize and the Georgia Author of the Year Award in Poetry.
+He is the author of Land of Fire (Tupelo Press, 2018), selected by Robert Pinsky for the 2016 Dorset Prize, named one of the top ten debut poetry books of 2018 by Poets & Writers Magazine, and chosen as the winner of the 2019 Georgia Author of the Year Award in Poetry.

-His work has appeared widely in journals and magazines, including The Nation, The New Yorker, Poetry, among others, and his honors include the “Discovery” Poetry Prize and fellowships from the Sewanee Writers’ Conference and the Civitella Ranieri Foundation.
-An inaugural fellow for the U.S. Ledbury Poetry Critics, he lives in Atlanta, Georgia.
+His poems and essays have appeared widely in journals and magazines, including The Nation, The New Yorker, POETRY, among others, and his honors include a 92NY Discovery Poetry Prize, a Civitella Ranieri Fellowship, a Walter E. Dakin Fellowship from the Sewanee Writers’ Conference, and a Wallace Stegner Fellowship from Stanford University.
+An inaugural fellow for the U.S. Ledbury Poetry Critics, he lives in northern Utah.